dmpe/urlshorteneR/ReadMe.md

 ### Installing (not yet on CRAN)

-Use devtools to install the development version from Github:
+Use `devtools` to install the latest version from Github:

 ```
 library(devtools)
 devtools::install_github("dmpe/rbitly", build_vignettes = TRUE)
 ```
-Tested on Ubuntu 15.04 Server (!) and Windows 10 (64 bit on [Revolution R Open](http://mran.revolutionanalytics.com/download/))
+Tested on Ubuntu 15.04 Server (!) and Windows 10 (64 bit using [Revolution R Open](http://mran.revolutionanalytics.com/download/))

 ### Help needed !!!

-- Testers with the enterprise accounts.
-Please install and try using it.
-Then report bugs in <https://github.com/dmpe/rbitly/issues>
+- Testers with the "enterprise" accounts.
+Please try using it and then report bugs in <https://github.com/dmpe/rbitly/issues>

-### Looking for examples and current status of implementation ?
+### Looking for examples and current implementation status ?

-Then check the vignette in `vignettes` folder.
+Check the vignette in `vignettes` folder.

-### How to Contribute
+### How to contribute

 - Fork the repository
 - Create and switch to a new branch `git checkout -b [name_of_your_new_branch]`